Law, Government, Business & Science

 Alexander Gintsburg's role was different again.

-That dual function is crucial.
+That dual function is central.

 This is why grouping Gintsburg with Zaks and Shapira is so revealing in retrospect.
 All three men worked on vaccines.
 But they worked inside different systems of legitimacy, corporate biomedicine, security-minded state science, and sovereign prestige science.